![]() |

 - Consultations between class teachers and members of the leadership team where progress data is discussed.

 There are two stages of need identified in the Code of Practice for SEND which are SEND Support and Education health and Care Plan (EHCP).
+Within the Nawton and Rosedale Federation we have a third layer as part of our early identification which we call inclusion.

 SEN Support: